NEET Formula Sheet 2025 - Important Formulas for Physics & Chemistry

 NEET Chemistry Formula List

-Based on the NEET exam pattern seen over the previous five years, we have assembled the important chemistry formula for the NEET exam.
+Based on the NEET exam pattern seen over the previous five years, we have assembled the important chemistry formulas for the NEET exam.
 The concepts that have scored the highest over the past five years, along with the number of times they have appeared and the years in which questions based on them have been asked, are listed in the table below.
 The NEET chemistry formula listed below is based on these high-scoring concepts:

 Most Scoring Concepts In Chemistry